 This is a “behavior”.
 Facebook knows where you are unless you’ve turned off the Location option in app settings.
 I have no idea what the definition of “frequent” is, however, this behavioral targeting has worked for me in the past in larger countries where it costs a lot to fly to another country.
 Australia is a perfect example.
-It may not be as effective in Europe for obvious reasons.
+It may not be as effective in Europe for obvious reasons (nor while travel has been limited during COVID).

 On its own, targeting high-end devices isn’t necessarily an indicator of wealth.
 However, combined with other targeting option, it may help refine your audience.
 The latest Samsung and Apple phones are pretty pricey.
 High-end device ownership will also vary from country to country.
 This audience targeting option might work well in emerging countries, for example.

 3. ZIP Code / Postcode Geo-Targeting

 In every city around the world, there are wealthy areas and there are not so wealthy areas.
 If you’re a local, you’ll be familiar with which ZIP codes, postcodes, region codes or whatever you call them, where it’s expensive to live.
 Armed with this knowledge you can target people who live in these locations.
 I bolded that bit, as that’s the option you should select before adding in your zip codes.
 I’ve used Manhattan NY as an example but being from Melbourne, Australia, I’m not sure if these ZIP codes are accurate – and rightly or wrongly – I’m assuming anyone who lives anywhere in Manhattan is wealthy.